 Africa Vegetable Breeding Consortium

-• Scout field trials of improved breeding material to enhance your cultivar catalog
+• Obtain improved breeding material (varieties, inbred lines and hybrids) to enhance your cultivar catalogs

-• Meet breeders, pathologists, entomologists, a genebank manager and other researchers to strengthen your knowledge network
+• Meet breeders, pathologists, entomologists, and other researchers to strengthen your knowledge network

 WorldVeg, a non-profit agricultural research and development institute, strives to realize the potential of vegetables for healthier lives and more resilient livelihoods.
 WorldVeg carries out its mission by forming research partnerships with government, non-governmental, and private sector organizations to conserve and utilize vegetable biodiversity, improve vegetable varieties, and increase vegetable production, marketing and consumption.